LIFX A19, LIFX BR30, LIFX + A19, and LIFX + BR30 have the hardware chip required by Apple for HomeKit functionality.

-Start by upgrading your LIFX app to the latest version avaialble in app store here: LIFX in App Store.
-(Insert final version here or later)
+Start by upgrading your LIFX app to the latest version available in-app store here: LIFX in App Store.

 Power cycle your LIFX lights at the light switch, before starting this process.

-1. After you have the HomeKit enabled app, tap the name of a LIFX light available in your LIFX app.
+1. After you have the updated app, tap the name of a LIFX light available in your LIFX app.
 You will see a ⇧ icon next to the name of any light that can be updated.